Nuisance Opossum Removal & Management Solutions

 How To Identify An Opossum

 Opossums are around the size of a large house cat, varying in weight from 4 to 12 pounds.
 Opossums vary between 2 and 3 feet in length.
+The most common opossum species in North America is the Virginia Opossum.

 With a slender snout which ends with a pink nose, the head of the opossum is elongated.
 The hair on the animal’s face is white and short.
 There are also head markings represented by three dark streaks: one stripe running along the midline of the crown and one running across it.